If you avoid dentistry because of fear or anxiety, minor oral health concerns can worsen and eventually require extensive dental work.

 Ask Us About Sedation Dentistry Contact Advanced Dental Care Today

-If you think sedation dentistry could be a game-changer for yourself or a family member, we encourage you to schedule a consultation at one of our offices today.
-During a consultation, we can explain our sedation options and review your medical and dental histories to determine if you are a strong candidate for this form of dentistry.
+If you think sedation dentistry could be a game-changer for yourself or a family member, we encourage you to request a consultation at one of our offices today.
+During a consultation, we can explain your sedation options and review your medical and dental histories to determine if you are a strong candidate for this form of dentistry.

 What an incredible experience, office staff were polite, courteous and professional.
 I was seen within minutes of my scheduled appointment time.
 Lauren Conine was my hygienist, she explained in detail and in laymen terms the exams and procedures she would be doing.
 What a wonderful and personable young woman (with a wicked sense of humor).
 She made me feel at ease as soon as I sat down and her main concern was limiting any discomfort.
 Advanced Dental is so fortunate to have her.
 Dr. Woodward is the epitome of professionalism, he also explained in detail a comprehensive treatment plan, options and costs and was interested in my comments and concerns.
 Would recommend Advanced Dental without reservation.View on Google